 Lunch and Returning to Bandar Seri Begawan

-Soon after the lunch, we headed back to Bangar to catch our boat back to Bandar Seri Begawan.
-Just like in the morning, we didn’t get on to the first boat that was leaving because Seha could only buy the tickets when we got to the jetty.
-But at this point, I didn’t mind waiting as there was nothing to look forward to anymore – except getting back to the hotel for a shower.
-Back in the capital city, the driver was already waiting for us and dropped us off at our hotels.
-It had been a long but very rewarding day – something that I will remember the rest of my life.
+Not long after lunch, we headed back to Bangar to catch our boat to Bandar Seri Begawan.
+Just like in the morning, we didn’t manage to get on the first departing boat because Seha could only buy the tickets once we arrived at the jetty.
+This time, though, I didn’t mind the wait—there was nothing left to do except look forward to a shower back at the hotel.

 2 comments